-Negotiations between Sudan's warring parties fell apart Wednesday as both sides accused the other of cease-fire violations.
+Negotiations between Sudan's warring parties fell apart Wednesday as both sides accused each other of cease-fire violations.

-In response to the military's move, the RSF said in a statement that it "unconditionally backs the Saudi-U.S. initiative" and the "recent SAF violations have not deterred us from honoring our commitments."
+In response to the military's move, the RSF said in a statement that it "unconditionally backs the Saudi-U.S. inititive" and the "recent SAF violations have not deterred us from honoring our commitments."

 This is a developing story.
 Please check back for updates.